 Ever been to a carnivorous plant garden?
 How about a nuclear reactor run by undergrads, or a museum full of brains?
 Those are just a few of the geeky destinations described in “Atlas Obscura: An Explorer’s Guide to the World’s Hidden Wonders.”
 Co-authors Ella Morton and Dylan Thuras join Ira in this segment to recommend road trip-worthy spots for your summer vacation.

-Ella Morton is co-author of Atlas Obscura: An Explorer’s Guide to the World’s Hidden Wonders, and a Senior Editor at Atlas Obscura in New York, New York.
+Ella Morton is co-author of Atlas Obscura: An Explorer’s Guide to the World’s Hidden Wonders, and a Contributing Editor at Atlas Obscura in New York, New York.

 Dylan Thuras is co-author of Atlas Obscura: An Explorer’s Guide to the World’s Hidden Wonders, and co-founder and creative director at Atlas Obscura in Rosendale, New York.